shane-riley/view-factor-cuda/README.md

 # view-factor-cuda

-:blush: :blush: :blush:
+A CUDA-based implementation of the MT View Factor calculation, featuring multi-GPU compuation using STL's as input

 Authors:

 - Katie Richmond -- Mechanical Engineering -- University of Pittsburgh
 - Shane Riley -- Mechanical Engineering, Computer Science -- University of Pittsburgh

-A CUDA-based implementation of the MT View Factor calculation, featuring multi-GPU compuation using STL's as input

 ## TODO's

-Validations

-- Validate Parallel Plates (DONE)
-- Validate Perpendicular Plates
-- Validate Spheres
-- Validate Cylinders
-- Validate Blockers

-Implementations

-- Implement gtest framework
+- Update tests to include environment variables SELF_INT and CUDA_VISIBLE_DEVICES
+- Add more to README file